Shaun-Schwartz/songs-of-the-day/readme.md

 mv creds.example.py creds.py
 ```

 Edit creds.py with the appropriate info.
+A Gmail account and Reddit account are required.
 A Reddit ID and secret can be obtained by creating an authorized app https://www.reddit.com/prefs/apps

 Add recipient email addresses to recipients.py.